Transfer and routing of Gaussian states through quantum complex networks with and without community structure: Empirical networks

 Do empirical networks have subtle features not captured by random networks that could give them an edge in state transfer and routing?
 Here we explore this question using two tentative quantities taking into account both transfer fidelity and time for all normal modes.
 While they reveal new behavior and properties which warrant further investigation, they have their limitations as from previous results we know that most considered fidelities are low---this is not the full story however, considering for example the results of Fig.~\ref{fig:fidelityscaling}.
 This motivates the search of more sophisticated measures.
 Specifically, here we use a coupling strength and transfer time (without optimization) according to Eq.~\eqref{eq:appendix3chain} with $c_3 = 20$, the transfer of a displaced state $\Ket{\alpha=0.75}$ and use as network parameters $\omega_0=0.25$ and $g=0.1$.

 The first quantity attempts to capture the importance of a network node as a point of contact.
 Let $F_{i,j}^n$ be the transfer fidelity when external users couple to network nodes $i$ and $j$ and transfer happens through the $n$-th normal mode and let $t^n$ be the associated transfer time, inversely proportional to the normal mode frequency but independent of $i$ and $j$.
 Consider the quantity $C_{i,j}:=\sum_{n=1}^N F_{i,j}^n/t^n$, where $N$ is the network size.
 Notice that $C_{i,j}=C_{j,i}$.
-To focus on the importance of a single network node, we consider the quantity
+To focus on the importance of a single network node, we consider node capacity $C_i$, defined as

 The value of $C_i$ for some node $i$ is relatively high if it can support higher fidelity transfers at faster speeds compared to the other nodes.
+To compare different networks' capacities, these values should be then normalized.
+Here we average the capacities by the network size, $C_i/N$, however one could also consider averaging both $C_{i,j}$ and $C_i$ so that the overall result would be $C_i/N^2$.

 Results for the two networks are shown in Figs.~\ref{fig:nodecapacitykarate} and \ref{fig:nodecapacityadjnoun}.
 Like previously a low degree is found to be detrimental, however we also observe a new behavior where nodes with a particularly high degree reach lower node capacities than nodes with an intermediate degree.
 Overall the behavior can be expected to be robust to changes in network structure as it is observed in two quite different networks, although the effect is particularly strong in the adjective-noun network.
 Considering results of Sec.~\ref{sec:erdosrenyi}, the nodes with the highest degree can be expected to support high fidelity transfer mostly with the slowest normal mode while nodes with intermediate degree might have a more even spread of transfer fidelities across the available normal modes.